 Example 2: Since Masharov and Fischer (2006) provide authentic evidence, carry out research, and are careful in their statements, their arguments are very compelling, accurate, and scientifically backed up.

-Example 3: By using powerful imagery and appealing to both emotion and logic, Martin Luther King Jr.’s “I Have a Dream” speech profoundly inspires hope and advocates for civil rights, leaving a lasting impact on his audience.
+Example 3: By using powerful imagery and appealing to both emotion and logic, Martin Luther King Jr. I Have a Dream speech profoundly inspires hope and advocates for civil rights, leaving a lasting impact on his audience.

 Outline

-- The President stressed the annual salaries of those who have obtained a community college degree.
+- Body Paragraph 1: The President stressed the annual salaries of community college degree holders and employed emotional appeals to evoke specific emotions.

-- He strengthened his position as the president by stating how many billions of dollars in loans students take and adding vivid vocabulary.
+- Body Paragraph 2: Barack Obama discussed the loan system and strengthened his position by citing how many billions of dollars in loans students take.

 Introduction